kstephens42/kstephens42/README.md

 ## Hey there 👋, I'm Kyle!

 I use code as a tool to scale businesses.
-I prefer working with type-safe languages and take testing seriously (sometimes too seriously).
+I prefer working with type-safe languages and take testing seriously.
 I have written code for the cryptocurrency, automotive, and advertising industries.
 I rarely post public repositories because most of my work is done for private businesses.

 ### Here are just a few examples of projects I have worked on: